slimndap/jeero/readme.txt

 == Changelog ==

+= 1.18 =

+* Jeero now has a dedicated log file and no longer pollutes your PHP error log.

 = 1.17 =

 * Adds support for additional venue details to imported events of The Event Calendar plugin.